kitarii/kitarii/README.md

 Hi 👋, I'm Khaoula Tiyari
-A Computer Science Student & Graphic Design Enthusiast from ✨ Morocco ✨ 🔭 I’m currently diving deep into 42 coding projects
+A Computer Science Student & Graphic Design Enthusiast from ✨Morocco✨

+🔭 I’m currently diving deep into 42 coding projects
 🌱 Actively learning C & Web Development
 🎨 Obsessed with creative designs and visual storytelling 📫 You can reach me at khaoulatiyari1@gmail.com
 ⚡ Fun fact: If I’m not coding, I’m probably designing something awesome or sipping on atay!
----

 ### Connect with me: